Research Resources for Mystery and Crime Writersby Greg Knollenberg

 Resources providing information on various types of crimes such as terrorism and specific types of criminals such as serial killers can also be found online.
 Information on famous cases and specific criminals is also available on the Web.

 For information about serial killers be sure to visit the Serial Killer Wikipedia page or the Death and Dementia Website.
 Wikipedia maintains a list of serial killers by number of victims.
 Another resource, Mind of a Killer, provides a profile of a different serial killer each weekday.

 HateWatch, is a blog that monitors the growing and evolving threat of hate groups on the Internet.
 The website provides information on numerous hate crimes and hate groups.
-Other hate crime resources include the Anti-Defamation League.
+Another hate crime resource is the Anti-Defamation League.

 Information about street gangs can also be obtained online.
 The FBI Gang website contains great content including basic gang facts, how gangs function, gang identifiers and how they are stopped.
-Other resources about street gangs include: Gangwar.com, LA Gangs and Street Soldiers.

 Cybercrime is emerging as a serious concern for the world, and is responsible for the emerging techno-thriller genre.
 Some resources on cybercrime include the Justice Department Computer Crime Initiative, the National Security Institute's Security Resource Net, FBI Cyber Crime, Interpol Cybercrime and the website of The National Security Agency.

 There are several sex crime resources on the Net which contain information about rape and other sex crimes and list sex crime offenders for public awareness.
-Some of these sites include: The Facts about Rape page, Rape, Abuse and Incest National Network (RAINN), and SexOffender.com.
+A couple of these sites include: Rape, Abuse and Incest National Network (RAINN), and SexOffender.com.